ppj/robot/design_notes.md

   - can do the following
     - place a Robot with the given name & facing direction on the Board given the x & y (includes teleporting it)
     - tell a Robot with a given name to turn left or right
-    - tell a Robot to move one step
+    - move a Robot a Cell in the direction it is facing